The Invisible Bottleneck: How One Sync Call Froze Our Node.js API

 500 req/sec × 7ms block = event loop starved. ✗

-Do the math: 500 requests per second, each blocking the loop for 7ms.
+Do the math.
+500 requests per second, each blocking the loop for 7ms.
 That's 3,500ms of blocking per second.
 There are only 1,000ms in a second.
-The event loop was never, ever caught up.
+The event loop was never caught up.
 Every request was queueing behind every other request.
-P99 latency wasn't 900ms because the operation was slow — it was 900ms because requests were spending 780ms just waiting for their turn.
+P99 latency wasn't 900ms because the operation was slow.
+It was 900ms because requests were spending 780ms waiting for their turn.

-- Week 1: We blamed PostgreSQL.
+• Week 1: Postgres.
 Added read replicas.
 Latency didn't move.

-- Week 1: We blamed Redis connection pool exhaustion.
+• Week 1: Redis connection pool exhaustion.
 Tuned it obsessively.
 Nothing.

-- Week 2: We blamed our ORM.
-Rewrote three hot queries to raw SQL.
-Slight improvement — placebo.
+• Week 2: The ORM.
+Rewrote three hot queries as raw SQL.
+Slight improvement, which turned out to be placebo.

-- Week 2: We blamed DigitalOcean's networking layer.
+• Week 2: DigitalOcean's networking layer.
 Filed a support ticket.
-They found nothing wrong.
+They found nothing wrong, politely.

-The breakthrough came when a junior engineer on the team — fresh out of a Node.js fundamentals course — read through the feature flags utility and asked, quietly: "Why are we using readFileSync here?"
+The break came from the newest engineer on the team, two months into the job, who read through the feature flags utility and asked, kind of quietly: "Why are we using readFileSync here?"

-I'll be honest.
-My first reaction was mild condescension.
-It's a small file, it's fine.
+I'll be honest, my first reaction was mild condescension.
+It's a small file, I thought, it's fine.
 Then I pulled up the production config.
 340KB.
-Called 500 times per second.
-I felt my stomach drop.
+500 calls per second.
+My stomach dropped.

 import fs from 'fs/promises';